ArceLopera/git_refresher/docs/More/git_attributes.md

 Git attributes are a powerful feature of Git that allow you to define how different types of files are handled by Git in various operations, such as merging, diffing, and exporting.
-Git attributes are configured in a file named `.gitattributes` located at the root of your repository or in any subdirectory.
+Git attributes are configured in a file named `.gitattributes` located at the root of your repository or in any subdirectory  or in the .git/info/attributes file if you don’t want the attributes file committed with your project..

 The basic syntax for defining attributes in a `.gitattributes` file is:
 ```